 In Orangeville, the main library has served the Town for many years.
 As a heritage Carnegie library in the downtown, however, there are limits to what can be done to expand or update the building to optimize its function as the type of library described above.
-Incorporating an elevator that meets AODA standards, with architectural/structural changes to allow its installation, has been estimated at \$2m.
-This cost, combined with the building's size and functional limitations, points to the need for a new facility.
-Redeveloping the Alder Recreation Centre presents an opportunity to consolidate the two existing libraries in a single-storey, accessible facility on the main floor of the complex.
+Redeveloping the Alder Recreation Centre presents an opportunity to provide needed additional space for a wider range of services in a single-storey, accessible facility on the main floor of the complex.